peanut-labs/survey-alert/README.md

 <a class="btn btn-lg btn-primary" href="javascript: initAlert();" role="button">Check</a>
 ```

-In an actual usage of the alert it would be more likely that you would call this differently, for example automatically after a page loads, passing it the user id and user ip.
+In an actual usage of the alert it would be more likely that you would call this differently, for example automatically after a page loads, passing it the user id.

 ## Parameters and Basic Customization